Rensvandeschoot/FORAS_scripts_hunt/README.md

    - Contains second-screener evaluations for the same full-text records.

 4. **`PTSS_Data_Synergy.xlsx`**
-   - The initia dataset used for comparison and cross-checks.
+   - The initial dataset used for comparison and cross-checks.

 5. **`PTSS_Data_Synergy_Fulltext.xlsx`**
    - Contains full-text screening information for the `PTSS_Data_Synergy` dataset.